oskariorg/oskari-docs/md/documentation/backend/server-webapp.md

     cd <work-dir>/oskari-server/webapp-map
     mvn clean install -Pjetty

+#### NOTE!
+For any profile including database configuration INSIDE the WAR-file

+Edit the db-properties to match your environment in one of the previously mentioned properties files used for filtering the build.

+    # Defines database connection url for Oskari content
+    db.url=jdbc:postgresql://localhost:5432/oskaridb

+    # Defines database connection username for Oskari content
+    db.username=<username>

+    # Defines database connection password for Oskari content
+    db.password=<password>

+This can be also avoided by declaring the connection pool in server configuration rather than inside the webapp.
+If you encounter problems building the correct setup you can always see the end-product under `/oskari-server/webapp-map/target/oskari-map/`

 #### Default

 Assumes the servlet container will provide JNDI resource named `jdbc/OskariPool` (name configurable with filter property: `db.jndi.name`).